Stock scene for the Adventurer Archaeologist

 and Evil Colonialist

-are angry at his stealing their sacred idol
+are angry at the hero stealing their sacred idol

 and/or refusing to be their dinner.

 Expect there to be hilariously ineffectual thrown spears